-Panelist at Platform for Asian Architecture and Urbanism, Kamla Raheja Vidyanidhi Institute for Architecture and Environmental Studies, Mumbai, India.
-Panel: Gaurav Roy Chaudhary, Ranjana Dave, Avijit Mukul Kishore, Khaisri Paksukcharern, Archana Hande, Sheema Fatima, Bishakha Datta, Renu Savant, Suprio Bhattacharjee, Lubaina Rangwala, Ritesh Uttamchandani, Apidaree Kasemsook, Simon Shu, Durganand Balsavar, Mufaddal Husein, Henrik Valeur and Vandana RanjitSinh.
+Platform for Asian Architecture and Urbanism at Kamla Raheja Vidyanidhi Institute for Architecture and Environmental Studies, Mumbai, India.
+Panel: Gaurav Roy Chaudhary, Ranjana Dave, Avijit Mukul Kishore, Khaisri Paksukcharern, Archana Hande, Sheema Fatima, Bishakha Datta, Renu Savant, Suprio Bhattacharjee, Lubaina Rangwala, Ritesh Uttamchandani, Apidaree Kasemsook, Simon Shu, Durganand Balsavar, Mufaddal Husein, Vandana RanjitSinh and Henrik Valeur.
 Moderators: Ashok Lall and George Jose.

-Panelist at the Asia Energy Conference, University of Copenhagen, Denmark.
+Asia Energy Conference, University of Copenhagen, Denmark.
 Organized by Energy Crossroads Denmark.
-Panel: Flemming Ytzen (moderator), Peggy Mischke, Neelabh Singh and Henrik Valeur.
+Panel: Peggy Mischke, Neelabh Singh and Henrik Valeur.
+Moderator: Flemming Ytzen.

-Speaker at an open forum organized by ART WORKLTD, London, and Between Friends, Chandigarh.
-Respondent: Shri Pawan Bansal, Indian Minister of Science and Technology.
-Panelists: Henrik Valeur and Prof. John Bass, University of British Columbia, Canada.
-Moderator Jyoti Kamal, senior editor for CNN.
-Held at City Art Museum, Chandigarh, India
+Open forum at City Art Museum, Chandigarh, India.
+Organized by ART WORKLTD, London, and Between Friends, Chandigarh.
+Panel: Pawan Bansal, Minister of Science and Technology, John Bass, University of British Columbia, and Henrik Valeur.
+Moderator: Jyoti Kamal, CNN.

 The population of Chandigarh is expected to double within the next 20-30 years.
 This may stimulate development and give many people the possibility of a better life, but it may also lead to social and environmental disaster.